-In June 2016, FASB issued ASU No. 2016-13 "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments."
-The ASU requires the measurement of all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
+In June 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-13 "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments."
+This ASU requires the measurement of all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
 Financial institutions and other organizations will now use forward-looking information to better inform their credit loss estimates.
 Many of the loss estimation techniques applied today will still be permitted, although the inputs to those techniques will change to reflect the full amount of expected credit losses.
 Organizations will continue to use judgment to determine which loss estimation method is appropriate for their circumstances.
 The ASU requires enhanced disclosures to help investors and other financial statement users better understand significant estimates and judgments used in estimating credit losses, as well as the credit quality and underwriting standards of an organization's portfolio.
 These disclosures include qualitative and quantitative requirements that provide additional information about the amounts recorded in the financial statements.
 In addition, the ASU amends the accounting for credit losses on available-for-sale debt securities and purchased financial assets with credit deterioration.

-The ASU is effective for SEC filers for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019 (i.e., January 1, 2020, for calendar year entities).
-FASB recently approved a delay in adoption for Smaller Reporting Companies.
+The ASU was effective for SEC filers for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019 (i.e., January 1, 2020, for calendar year entities).
+FASB subsequently approved a delay in adoption for Smaller Reporting Companies.
 The Company has completed an analysis to determine that it qualifies as a Smaller Reporting Company.
 As such, adoption can be postponed until periods beginning after December 15, 2022 (i.e., January 1, 2023, for calendar year entities).
 Early application will be permitted for all organizations for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.

 The Company has contracted with an external advisor and has formed a committee to determine the methodology to be used.
-Most importantly, the Company is gathering as much data as possible to enable review scenarios and determine which calculations will produce the most reliable results.
-The Company began working with the third party service provider to review parallel reports starting in June 2019.
-The Company will not adopt ASU 2016-13 in calendar year 2020 and management is currently evaluating when or if they would elect to early adopt ASU 2016-13.
+Most importantly, the Company is gathering as much data as possible to enable management to review scenarios and determine which calculations will produce the most reliable results.
+The Company began working with the third-party service provider to review parallel reports starting in June 2019.
+The Company has not adopted ASU 2016-13 in calendar year 2020 and management is currently evaluating when or if they would elect to early adopt ASU 2016-13.

 In January 2017, the FASB issued ASU No. 2017-04 "Intangibles - Goodwill and other (Topic 350) - Simplifying the Test for Goodwill Impairment."
 These amendments eliminate Step 2 from the goodwill impairment test.
 The amendments also eliminate the requirements for any reporting unit with a zero or negative carrying amount to perform a qualitative assessment and, if it fails that qualitative test, to perform Step 2 of the goodwill impairment test.
 An entity still has the option to perform the qualitative assessment for a reporting unit to determine if the quantitative impairment test is necessary.
 The guidance is effective for annual or any interim goodwill impairment tests in fiscal years beginning after December 15, 2019.
-Early adoption is permitted for interim or annual goodwill impairment tests performed on testing dates after January 1, 2017.
+Early adoption was permitted for interim or annual goodwill impairment tests performed on testing dates after January 1, 2017.
 ASU 2017-04 should be adopted on a prospective basis.
-The Company does not expect ASU 2017-04 to have a material impact on its financial statements, as goodwill testing has been completed annually without any impairment concerns.
+The Company has adopted ASU 2017-04 effective January 1, 2020, as required, without a material impact on its financial statements.